uivraeus/teamquest-lab/public/privacy.md

 For users that create an account and _log in_ to access the various survey- and team administration functions, what is described in in [the section for all users](#data-all-users) is still valid.
 In _addition_ to that, the following also applies.

 ### Registering an account
-To be able to _initiate_ surveys for your team(s), you have to register an account via an automatic sign-up process.
+To be able to _initiate_ surveys, you have to register an account via an automatic sign-up process.
 For this purpose you specify the following information that we will collect and process as personal data:
 * e-mail address
 * password